rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 ### Task 1: Summarize Your Solution and Key Insights

 In the provided Hack Event Template, fill in the **Short Summary & Key Insights** section.
 Summarize the solution your team selected and make note of any key insights you’d like documented.
-This is your team’s **final required output**.
+This is your team’s **final required output**. *If your solution doesn’t have a name yet, take a moment to create one now - we will reference it later*.

 > **Tip:** Use Copilot in Word to help generate a polished summary.
 Start with a brief overview of the solution, then highlight any unique aspects or important considerations.